lyonbros/composer.js/docs/listcontroller.md

 subcontrollers.
 - `accurate_sort` - passed in to [sort_index](docs/collection#sort-index)
 and [sort_at](docs/collection#sort-at) when adding items
+-  `container` - This is the element we render our child controller into.
+This element also comes through in the `create_fn`'s options object.
+This option is new as of Composer v1.2.1 and does a few things:
+    1. Tells the [xdom](docs/xdom) system to *ignore* the `container` element's children when rendering, meaning you can call [Controller.html()](docs/controller#html) all you want without having to also re-render all the children in your ListController.
+This only applies if using xdom.
+    1. Enables fragment rendering by default, making `fragment_on_reset` obsolete.

+    Note that `container` can be a function that returns an element.
+[See a usage example below.](#example-using-container)
 - `fragment_on_reset` - This is a function that should return the main element you're injecting subcontrollers into.
 If this option is provided, then the `create_fn` will receive a `DocumentFragment` as one of its options (the second